Cherkasy: Roads

 Cherkasy is a major transport hub due to its location in the centre of the country.

-Two major automobile routes go through the city – H16 (Uman-Zolotonosha, national route) and P10 (Kaniv-Kremenchuk, regional route).
-There is a 4-lane highway between Cherkasy and Smila, which is part of the Cherkasy urban agglomeration.
-The roads are in poor technical condition, and road maintenance is poor.
+Two major automobile routes go through the city – H16 (Uman-Zolotonosha, national route, which crosses Dnieper (east-west)) and P10 (Kaniv-Kremenchuk, regional route, which travels along Dnieper, (north-south)).
+Over Dnieper, there is a river crossing that combines both a dam and a combination bridge consisting of two, one vehicular and another rail.

+To the west, there is a 4-lane highway between Cherkasy and Smila, which is part of the Cherkasy urban agglomeration.